leemgs/music-genre-class-f1-score/README.md

   * Run the "train-classify.sh" file (or run train-classify.py with Jupyter-notebook program).

 ## Screenshot
-The execution is result is as follows.
+The experimental result is as follows.

 ```bash
 ******USING FFT******